anarolon/tipCalcNew/README.md

 ## Notes

-Settings are yet to be implemented, need to read more on UserDefaults class.
+Settings are yet to be implemented, need to read more on UserDefaults class and get used to Objective-C.

 ## Credits